dtim-upc/spark/README.md

 By default, we just show candidates attributes that performs a High and Good quality joins.
 If you want to explore Moderate and Poor results, the discovery function have the boolean parameters `showModerate` and `showPoor`.
 Once enable, the discovery only show results for the specified quality.

-## Demo (Jupyter Notebook)
+## Demo (Zeppelin Notebook)

-Check out the [demo project](http://34.89.14.170:8000/notebooks/NextiaJD_demo.ipynb) for a quick example of how NextiaJD works.
-The password for the notebook is `password`.
+Check out the [demo project](http://35.222.211.178:8080/#/notebook/2FQSWVBQ8) for a quick example of how NextiaJD works.
+Bear in mind that, in order to access them you must first login with the following credentials (user: user1, password: nextiajd).

+More information and a video can be found [here](https://www.essi.upc.edu/~snadal/nextiajd.html#demonstration)

 ## Reproducibility of Experiments